-Based on a true story, a group of allied escape artist type prisoners of war are all put in an 'escape proof' camp.
+Based on a true story, a group of allied escape artist-type prisoners-of-war are all put in an "escape proof" camp.
 Their leader decides to try to take out several hundred all at once.
-The first half of the film is played for comedy as the prisoners mostly outwit their jailers to dig the escape tunnel.
-The second half is high adventure as they use boats and trains and planes to get out of occupied Europe.Written by
+The first half of the movie is played for comedy, as the prisoners mostly outwit their jailers to dig the escape tunnel.
+The second half is high adventure as they use planes, trains, and boats to get out of occupied Europe.Written by

 John Vogel <email@example.com>